Avanade/NTangle/README.md

 ### Code-generation

 The code-generation is managed via a console application using the [`CodeGenConsole`](./src/NTangle/Console/CodeGenConsole.cs) to manage.
-This internally leverages [OnRamp](https://github.com/Avanade/onramp) to enable.
+This internally leverages [OnRamp](https://github.com/Avanade/onramp) to enable the underlying code-generation capabilities.

 Additionally, the code-generator inspects (queries) the database to infer the underlying table schema for all tables and their columns.
 This is used as a source in which the configuration references to validate, whilst also minimizes configuration where the inferred schema information can be used.
 The code-generation adopts a gen-many philosophy, therefore where schema changes are made, the code-generation can be executed again to update accordingly.